12 Best Spin Bowlers of All Time (updated for 2024)

 He was another tall bowler with a high point of delivery which allowed for bounce to add an effective weapon to spin.

 A left armer, Vettori retired with an impressive tally of 362 wickets in 113 test matches.
-With 343 international victims in the two limited overs formats, he’s widely regarded as New Zealand’s greatest ever spinner.
+With 343 international victims in the two limited overs formats added in, he’s widely regarded as New Zealand’s greatest ever spinner.

 Promising Spin Bowlers